Address: 1234 West Red Butte, Washington,

 corporate development and expansion, plus intentional damage or destruction.

+And BLM states they cannot protect all the sites.
 The Rock Art belongs to the citizens of the United States.
 We do have the

 same or better condition (possibly picking up some trash) is important to the